Best Unlimited Data Plan

 The best unlimited wireless plan

 There are a few things in common with all four carriers: The listed prices in all advertisements are for customers who use autopay for their monthly bill.
-Each carrier slows down your data to 3G speeds once you hit a cap on data, which is right around 20GB per line.
+Each carrier can slow down your data to 3G speeds once you hit an invisible cap on data, which is right around 20GB per line.
 And no carrier guarantees great coverage, no matter what their coverage maps might say.

 T-Mobile offers the best unlimited plan in the U.S.